Thomas55555/husqvarna_automower/README.md

 ## About

 The idea for this component ist coming from the https://github.com/walthowd/ha-automower integration.
-As this integration doesn't use the offical API, I decided to create a integration, which is based on the offical API: https://developer.husqvarnagroup.cloud/ There are some disatvanteges between, the offical API and the unoffical API:
+As this integration doesn't use the offical API, I decided to create a integration, which is based on the offical API: https://developer.husqvarnagroup.cloud/.
+There are some disatvanteges between, the offical API and the unoffical API:

-- Offical API doesn't support GSP data
+- Offical API doesn't support GPS position
-- Offical API is limited is limited to 10,000 accesses per 30 days
+- Offical API is limited to 10,000 accesses per 30 days.
+So state of the mower is only update every 5 minutes
 - API-Key is needed

-But the adavantage is, that Husqvarna won't close the offical API suddenly
+But the adavantage is, that Husqvarna won't close the offical API suddenly.

 ## Installation